uisautomation/capture-agent-ansible/README.md

 $ ssh-add ~/.ssh/lecture-capture-agent-deploy-main
 ```

+Lecture Capture agents boxes also have a key which can log in as the
+"galicaster" user without root privileges.
+The public and private halves of that
+key and the passphrase at stored in the files
+``lecture-capture-galicaster{,.pub,.passphrase}``.

 ### Updating hosts file ###

 To be able to specify the host when running the ansible playbook it needs adding to the appropriate hosts file for the environment (prod-hosts, test-hosts or dev-hosts).